Necker Island (Hawaii): Archaeology

+In the cliffs, above the salt spray caused by the surf, there are shallow caves and rock overhangs.
+In some of them, the researchers found a number of everyday objects including adzes, chisels, fish and squid lures, hammer stones, awls, grindstones and other stone tools commonly found across the Hawaiian Islands.
+Demarcated cooking zones with ash residues prove that the caves were inhabited at times.
+Parts of human skeletons suggest that at least one cave also served as a burial site.

 According to the oral traditions of the people of Kauai, which lies to the southeast, Necker Island was the last known refuge for a race of mythical "little people" called the Menehune.
 According to the legend, the Menehune settled on Necker Island after being chased off Kauai by the stronger Polynesians and subsequently built the various stone structures there.